freeCodeCamp/guide/src/pages/game-development/unity/index.md

 ## Overview

-Unity is an all purpose game engine that supports 2D and 3D graphics, drag and drop functionality and scripting through C#.
+Unity is an all-purpose game engine that supports 2D and 3D graphics, drag and drop functionality and scripting through C#.

 Two other programming languages were supported: Boo, which was deprecated with the release of Unity 5 and UnityScript which was deprecated in August 2017 after the release of Unity 2017.1.